chiralevy/COVID-19-Media-Fact-Checker/README.md

 Once we have developed something sufficient, our hope is to compare the performance of our software against a pre-existing fake news classifier trained on COVID-related news articles using similar metrics and visualizations.

 ## Project Updates:
-Keep up to date with our work through our [Project Updates page](project-updates.md!
+Keep up to date with our work through our [Project Updates page](project-updates.md)!

 ## Datasets:
-The following datasets* will prove useful in our experiments:
+The following datasets will prove useful in our experiments:
 1. [COVID-19 Fake News Dataset 1](https://www.kaggle.com/arashnic/covid19-fake-news)
 2. [COVID-19 Fake News Dataset 2](https://www.kaggle.com/thesumitbanik/covid-fake-news-dataset)

-*Datasets subject to inspection.

 ## Related Works
 For a more comprehensive look at the resources that inform our work, please refer to our [literature review](literature-review.md).